 I’ve got a theory: If you love your workspace, you’ll love your work a little more. - Cynthia Rowley

-A report by CBRE pointed out that 56% of respondents are planning to have more than 10% of the total office portfolio as flexible spaces by 2025.
+An industry report pointed out that 56% of respondents are planning to have more than 10% of the total office portfolio as flexible spaces by 2025.
 This indicates that the demand for flexible and managed workspaces will continue to dominate the office space segment in the longer run.
 The same report disclosed that at least 47% of corporates are planning to increase the use of flexi spaces in the next year.
-As the blog progresses, we are going to present facts to demonstrate how quickly the entire office segment has shifted in favour of flexible and managed settings.

 The Unprecedented Rise of Flexible Workspaces

 The exponential rise in office leasing activity across different regions in India proves the sheer dominance of managed workspaces.
 An increase in RTO, hybrid model, and satellite offices have been observed in several sectors and domiciles, leading to a surge in commercial space leasing.
 Recently, JLL released a detailed co-branded report with Smartworks which highlighted the transformative growth of flex and managed workspaces in India.
 Below are some of the key elements of that report:

 According to the report, 53 million square feet of total operational flex stock is shared among the top seven cities, including Delhi-NCR, Bengaluru, Chennai, Pune, and Hyderabad.

 Currently, there are a total of 8,39,250 operational flex seats in India.

 Bengaluru, Hyderabad, and Delhi-NCR have a 68% share in operational flex stock.

 If we compare FY 2021 to FY 2023, there’s a remarkable 3.2X growth in enterprise flex leasing.